openshift-helm-charts/charts/docs/README.md

 2. Submit a Chart Verification Report without the Chart
 3. Submit a Chart Verification Report with the Chart

+Making changes to a published chart version is not allowed.
+If you notice any issue with the released version, you can create a new bugfix version and submit it.

 The following sections explains about the process for submission.

 ### Preparation